It's been 50 years since President Lyndon Johnson signed the Voting Rights Act

 Donna Brazile: Many states have rolled out new rules that could inhibit people from voting

-Editor's note: Donna Brazile, a CNN contributor and a Democratic strategist, is vice chairwoman for voter registration and participation at the Democratic National Committee, a nationally syndicated columnist and an adjunct professor at Georgetown University.
-She was manager for the Gore-Lieberman presidential campaign in 2000 and wrote "Cooking With Grease: Stirring the Pots in America.”
+Editor’s Note: Donna Brazile, a CNN contributor and a Democratic strategist, is vice chairwoman for voter registration and participation for the Democratic National Committee.
+A nationally syndicated columnist, she is an adjunct professor at Georgetown University and author of “Cooking With Grease: Stirring the Pots in America.”
 The opinions expressed in this commentary are hers.